srwi/my_qmk_userspace/README.md

 ## Keyboards

+- Existing QMK keyboards
+    - [crkbd/rev1](keyboards/crkbd/keymaps/srwi) - Corne keyboard with a transparent 3D-printed case and flat choc switches
+    - [evyd13/plain60](keyboards/evyd13/plain60/keymaps/srwi) - Evyd13 Plain60 keyboard with plate and stabilizers taken from an old Vortex Pok3r (ISO)
+    - [ymdk/yd60mq #1](keyboards/ymdk/yd60mq/keymaps/srwi) - YMDK YD60MQ 60% keyboard in a wooden case with brass inlet
+    - [ymdk/yd60mq #2](keyboards/ymdk/yd60mq/keymaps/srwi_split_spacebar) - YMDK YD60MQ 60% keyboard with split spacebar in concrete case
 - Handwired
     - [srwi/like_lily58](keyboards/srwi/like_lily58) - 3D-printed/painted split keyboard inspired by the Lily58
     - [srwi/like_vortex_core](keyboards/srwi/like_vortex_core) - 3D-printed/painted 40% keyboard with the layout of the Vortex Core
     - [srwi/like_planck](keyboards/srwi/like_planck) - 3D-printed transparent keyboard with 3D-printed keycaps with the layout of the Planck
-    - [srwi/silico](keyboards/srwi/silico) - Handwired 60% keyboard embedded into solid silicone in an aluminum case and 3D-printed plate
+    - [srwi/silicone60](keyboards/srwi/silicone60) - Handwired 60% keyboard embedded into solid silicone in an aluminum case and 3D-printed plate
-- Vendor keyboards
-    - [crkbd/rev1](keyboards/crkbd/keymaps/srwi) - Corne keyboard with a transparent 3D-printed case and flat choc switches
-    - [evyd13/plain60](keyboards/evyd13/plain60/keymaps/srwi) - Evyd13 Plain60 keyboard with plate and stabilizers taken from an old Vortex Pok3r (ISO)
-    - [ymdk/yd60mq #1](keyboards/ymdk/yd60mq/keymaps/srwi) - YMDK YD60MQ 60% keyboard in a wooden case with brass inlet
-    - [ymdk/yd60mq #2](keyboards/ymdk/yd60mq/keymaps/srwi_split_spacebar) - YMDK YD60MQ 60% keyboard with split spacebar

 ## Building custom/handwired keyboards